aerospike/aerospike-client-python/doc/predexp.rst

     Create an Or logical predicate expression.

-    :param nexpr: :class:`int` Number of expressions to combine with "or"
+    :param nexpr: :class:`int` Number of expressions to combine with "or".
+The value of nexpr must be between 1 and 65535.
     :return: :py:func:`tuple` to be used in :meth:`aerospike.Query.predexp`.

     For example, the following sequence of predicate expressions selects records where the value of bin "pet" is "dog" or "cat"